-Karen Finley and Fred Mann were introduced by Lyall Hakaria, when Finley took part in Punish the Streets, an exhibition he curated at New Art Projects that celebrated a decade of vFd in Dalston and highlighted the influences that flow between club culture, performance, art and fashion.
+Karen Finley and New Art Projects director Fred Mann were introduced by Lyall Hakaria, when Finley took part in Punish the Streets, an exhibition he curated at New Art Projects that celebrated a decade of vFd in Dalston and highlighted the influences that flow between club culture, performance, art and fashion.
 The title ‘Punish the Streets’ referred to transgressive bodies and cultures that challenge societies norms.

 Their discussions have resulted in a series of projects between Karen Finley and Fred Mann at New Art Projects, the first of which is a September-October pop up project of her newest works on paper that debate the here and now.
 During the lockdown(s) while based in Provincetown, Finley has created a series of text-based works on paper that she has painted on found materials.
 Her words, observations, and tributes appear on historical printed pages that show everything from Alice in Wonderland to card tricks and flowers.

 For this initial show, her works cover primary themes: War and Conflict, Covid, vaccines and pandemic illness, personal and global mental well being, healing, love and loss.
 In ‘War on Terror’ her painted writing covers pages from ‘stunts with cards’.
 In ‘The Overwhelmingness’ the pages of a floral calendar mark time.
 In a series of single sheet works on paper, the inner emotional turmoil of loss, and political despair is represented in works like ‘Toxic Unmaskulinity’, ‘Spiralling Out of Control’ and ‘Increasingly Anxious’.

 Karen Finley observes “This work responds to the events and conditions of the world while navigating the pandemic.
 The emotional uprising, the fatigue and contemplation express the internal struggles, the absurdity and policy of a world in chaos.
 There is the war, climate change, and the mask politics.